 Keep Trying New Foods!

 No article can begin to adequately explore the multitude of vegan snacks and meals.
 To go further, check out our vegan foods page.
-There you’ll find links to a staggering assortment of detailed coverage covering every imaginable vegan food.
+There you’ll find links to detailed coverage covering every imaginable vegan food.

 This essay offered a mere introduction to vegan eating.
 But you can doubtless already see that you’ll never face any shortage of delicious vegan foods.
 Making a point of trying new vegan foods at every opportunity will yield extraordinary results.
-Just keep trying new foods and each passing as a vegan will become easier and more fulfilling.
+Not a month will go by without your discovering wonderful new things to eat, and your diet will become increasingly fulfilling.